 Disclaimer: Please note that while the US & Canada often use the term ‘service dog’ , ‘assistance dog’ is the more internationally recognized term.
 I use both, interchangeably here.
 Note that, depending on the country, not all service animals are dogs.
 None of this should be taken as legal nor medical advice.
-This is meant to be informational for the US & Canada, with some differences depending on state and provincial law.
+This is meant to be informational for the US & Canada, with some differences depending on State and Provincial laws.
 For specific cases or locality, please do your own research.

 In general, a working dog is any dog that has been trained, and sometimes bred, to perform specific tasks, often to accompany a professional in their job.
 Examples include police work, search and rescue, mine detection, herding, and drug detection.
 For more information on different types of working dogs, here is an American Kennel Club article (US link).

-An assistance dog is a working dog whose task is to mitigate a specific person’s medical disability.
+An assistance dog is a working dog whose task is to alleviate a specific person’s medical disability.
 A service dog is considered medical equipment, equivalent to a wheelchair or a hearing aid.
 Refusing access to an assistance dog is refusing access to a disabled person due to their disability: a violation of human rights.
-For this reason, public access and free transportation is required.
+For this reason, public access and free transportation and accommodation is required.

 Assistance dogs (aka service dogs)

-An non-exhaustive list of common assistance dogs include guide dogs for the blind, hearing dogs for the deaf and hard of hearing, psychiatric dogs for mental disabilities (including for autism), seizure alert and response dogs, and mobility assistance dogs.
-As long as the dog’s handler has a medical disability that the dog can mitigate by performing one or more specifically trained tasks, that dog is a service dog, regardless of breed or size.
+An non-exhaustive list of common assistance dogs include guide dogs for the blind, hearing dogs for the deaf and hard of hearing, psychiatric dogs for mental disabilities (including autism), seizure alert and response dogs, and mobility assistance dogs.
+As long as the dog’s handler has a medical disability that the dog can mitigate by performing one or more specifically trained tasks, that dog is a service dog, regardless of breed, size, or origine.

 Examples of tasks assistance dog perform and example applications

 Each tasks is useful for many disabilities, and two handlers with the same diagnosis will not have the same list of tasks for their service dogs.
 Each dog is trained for the specific disabling symptoms of their handlers.
 For those mathematically inclined: there is no bijection between tasks and disabilities, nor equivalence between diagnosis and disability.

 - item retrieval: eg. medication, phone, dropped keys